-- 9.1 The Council faces extensive demands on its affordable housing provision.
-There are currently 9,500 households on the Council's Housing Register, of which 6,576 households require family-sized accommodation of 2 bedroom or larger.
-Only 571 social housing lettings were recorded in year 2018/19 from housing association and the Council's own stock of accommodation' - 9.2 As part of its aims for the regeneration of the Estate, the Council is seeking to ensure that there is no net loss in the supply of affordable rented housing, together with a reprofiling of the unit size mix to ensure more family-sized homes, a shortage of which has been identified across all tenure types in the borough of Ealing. - 9.3 The regeneration programme effectively enables households to be moved to homes more suitable for their needs through new provision, whilst conserving the very limited number of homes available elsewhere in the borough. - 9.4 The Council will ensure that such affordable housing aims are achieved, using its powers as planning authority, as vendor of the land and through its role as one of the strategic partners in the regeneration.
+- 9.1 As part of its aims for the regeneration of the Estate, the Council is seeking to ensure that there is no net loss in the supply of affordable rented housing, together with a reprofiling of the unit size mix to ensure more family-sized homes, a shortage of which has been identified across all tenure types in the borough of Ealing. - 9.2 The regeneration programme effectively enables households to be moved to homes more suitable for their needs through new provision, whilst conserving the very limited number of homes available elsewhere in the borough. - 9.3 The Council will ensure that such affordable housing aims are achieved, using its powers as planning authority, as vendor of the land and through its role as one of the strategic partners in the regeneration.